google/k8s-digester/docs/recommendations.md

 ## Injected containers

-A drawback of the digester KRM function is that it will not resolve digests for container and initContainer images injected by other mutating admission webhooks, such as the
+A drawback of the digester KRM function is that it will not resolve digests for container and init container images injected by other mutating admission webhooks, such as the
 [Istio sidecar injector](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).

-The digester webhook resolves digests for container and initContainer images injected by other mutating webhooks because its [`reinvocationPolicy` is set to `IfNeeded`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy).
+The digester webhook resolves digests for container and init container images injected by other mutating webhooks because its [`reinvocationPolicy` is set to `IfNeeded`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy).
 This policy means that the API server executes the digester webhook again if